 Strengths and Weaknesses

-The following table summarizes the strengths and weaknesses of Airbnb, Inc. (ABNB) and Booking Holdings Inc. (BKNG) based on their recent performance and market metrics.
+The following table outlines the strengths and weaknesses of Airbnb, Inc. (ABNB) and Booking Holdings Inc. (BKNG) based on the most recent data.

 | Criterion | Airbnb, Inc. (ABNB) | Booking Holdings Inc. (BKNG) |